EasyUni logo

 In Malaysia, the Ministry of Higher Education (MOHE) oversees matters concerning higher education, including public universities and private higher education institutions.

 MOHE strives to effectively implement the higher education delivery system, in line with Malaysia's ambition to become a renowned hub for international higher education excellence.
+And now, what is the difference between public and private university in Malaysia?

 1. Public universities